 Your browser is not able to view Flash content.
 Since the resource listed below uses Flash, you will likely have a less than optimal experience if you choose to view that site on this computer or mobile device.

 GradesK to 12

-After you save and publish the work, share the URL so people can read the entire thing online, either among an audience of "just my friends" or publicly.
-They also offer the embed code to place your books in a class or school web page, wiki, or blog, but at the time of this review, this code was not working properly.
-The BEST option is to copy the address of the new window displaying the interactive book.
+After you save and publish the work, share the URL so people can read the entire book online, either among an audience of "just my friends" or publicly.
+They also offer the embed code to place your books on a class or school web page, wiki, or blog.
+The easiest option is to copy the address of the new window displaying the interactive book.
 There is an option to have the book printed for a fee, but this is not required.
 You can also read books created by others (if they make them public).
 Use the fully-public option to create learning materials for classes to access year to year for at-home review or reading practice.

 In the ClassroomSKIP the profile and friends areas to get to the book creator to play with the tools a bit.
 Before you get too involved, create an edCenter to minimize advertising and create books in your own teacher-friendly class environment.
 Use the edCenter to register students and establish privacy settings for your class.
 No student emails are required.